Bryce Hoppel qualifies for Tokyo Olympics

-EUGENE, OR (KSNT) – KU alumnus Bryce Hoppel finished third in the Men’s 800m final round, qualifying him for the Tokyo Olympics.
+EUGENE, Ore.
+(KSNT) – KU alumnus Bryce Hoppel finished third in the Men’s 800m final round, qualifying him for the Tokyo Olympics.

 Hoppel finished the final round of the Olympic trials in 1:44.14, behind Clayton Murphy and Isaiah Jewett.